zeroclipboard/zeroclipboard/docs/instructions.md

   // SWF inbound scripting policy: page domains that the SWF should trust. (single string or array of strings)
   trustedDomains: [window.location.host],

-  // Include a nocache query parameter on requests for the SWF
+  // Include a "nocache" query parameter on requests for the SWF
-  useNoCache: true,
+  cacheBust: true,

   // Forcibly set the hand cursor ("pointer") for all clipped elements
   forceHandCursor: false,